Bend Allowance Formula

 - T – material thickness in m

-This formula considers the different geometries and properties of the parts to be formed.
+This formula considers the diverse geometries and properties of the parts to be formed.

-The most important aspects of this calculation are the material thickness (T), bending angle (A), inner bending radius (R) and K factor of the material to be bent.
+The material thickness (T), bending angle (A), inner bending radius (R), and K-factor of the material to be bent are the most critical factors in this calculation.

-You can get the bending allowance value by substituting the above values into the formula.
-If the bending angle is 90 °, the bend allowance formula can be simplified to:
+You can determine the bending allowance by substituting the aforementioned values into the formula.

 Bending Allowance = π/2(R+K*T)

-Note: for most standard materials and thicknesses, the K factor is usually between 0 and 0.5.
+Note: The K-factor for most standard materials and thicknesses typically falls between 0 and 0.5.

-You can use the following K-factor calculator to accurately calculate the value of K-factor.
+You can accurately calculate the value of the K-factor using the following K-factor calculator:

-The bending allowance of aluminum plate is 1.6 times of subtracting a material thickness.
+The bending allowance for an aluminum plate is 1.6 times the material thickness subtracted from the sum of two bending lengths.

-It should be noted that this formula is only applicable to the bending of aluminum plate whose bending opening is 6 times the thickness of aluminum plate.
+It’s important to note that this formula is only applicable to aluminum plates with a bending opening of 6 times the thickness of the aluminum plate.

-The bending allowance table is a table that makes the thickness, bending radius, bending angle, bending allowance or bending deduction value of common materials into a table and saves it in a specified position.
-It can be easily selected when used.
+The bending allowance table is a convenient resource that lists the thickness, bending radius, bending angle, bending allowance, or bending deduction values of common materials in a tabular format.

 Further reading:

-The following tables list the bending allowance of iron, aluminum and copper respectively for reference.
-You can clearly get the bend allowances required for different material thickness.
+The tables below provide bending allowances for iron, aluminum, and copper respectively, for reference.
+They allow you to determine the required bend allowances for different material thicknesses easily.

 TV | Angle | 0.6 | 0.8 | 1 | 1.2 | 1.5 | 2 | 2.5 | 3 | 3.5 | 4 | 4.5 | 5 | Shortest size |